wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-vr-unity-sdk-installation.md

 1. Set VSync to 'Don't Sync'.
 The DPVR SDK will handle it's own VSyncing internally.

-2. If performace in the app is suffering consider setting 'Anti Aliasing' to 'Disabled'.
+2. If performance in the app is suffering consider setting 'Anti Aliasing' to 'Disabled'.

 <p align="center">
   <img alt="Quality Settings"  width="500px" src="assets/QualitySettings.png">